-A more comprehensive Falls Prevention Resource section can be found on the Ledge
+A more comprehensive Falls Prevention Resource section can be found on the Ledge 1 in 3 adults aged 65 years and older fall each year

 Light Health District web site: www.llhd.org.
 If you have any questions, please do not hesitate to call the nurse at Ledge Light Health District at 860-448-4882 ext.
 331.